 “Good Beginnings Last a Lifetime” promotes children growing up in safe, healthy, nurturing environments in Cabell County.
 Strategies for the promotion of health, safety, prevention, and community resources to support families are:

-- Training through creative methods and community partner engagement for a middle school “Girl Power” event and building pro-social skills for preschoolers and their parents.
+- Training through creative methods and community partner engagement for a middle school “Girl Power.

 To learn more about Prevent Child Abuse WV or Partners in Prevention, visit their website – http://www.preventchildabusewv.org/partners-in-prevention.html